opentofu/opentofu/docs/state_encryption.md

 > [!NOTE]
 > Multiple `fallback` blocks should not be supported or should be discouraged because they would be detrimental to performance and encourage keeping old encryption keys in the configuration.

-In the situation where `enforce` is not set to true, and no `method` or `fallback_method` is specified, no encryption will take place.
+In the situation where `enforce` is not set to true, and no `method` or `fallback` is specified, no encryption will take place.
+If the user does not specify a method, but specifies a fallback, the next apply command will disable the encryption given that `enforce` is not set to true.
 This is to allow the user to disable encryption without removing the encryption configuration from the code.

 ### Composite keys